lynshearer/unit2_project/README.md

 **Fig.1** shows the system diagram for the proposed solution (**HL**).
 The indoor variables will be measured using a Raspberry PI and four DHT11 sensors located inside a room.
 Four sensors are used to determine more precisely the physical values and include measurement uncertainty.
 The outdoor variables will be requested to the remote server using a GET request to the API of the server at ```192.168.6.147/readings```.
 The local values are stored in a CSV database locally and POST to the server using the API and TOKEN authentication.
 A laptop computer is used for remotely controlling the local Rasberry Pi using a Dekptop sharing application (VNC Viewer).
 Data from the local raspberry is downloaded to the laptop for analysis and processing.

+## How data is stored
+We stored the temperature and humidity data  in both seperate database csv files, and sent the datas to the sensors created in the server everytime the set of data is collected.

 ## Flow Diagram 1 - Main File
 ![IMG_0504](https://user-images.githubusercontent.com/100017195/205495755-11bcf00d-d1df-4470-b2fc-e9f43b84790f.jpeg)
 ![IMG_0505](https://user-images.githubusercontent.com/100017195/205495760-5109719e-7b78-419b-9498-d0ae682b3d31.jpeg)